Pandaqi/Pandaqi-Studio/pandaqi-studio/content/boardgames/_index.md

 These games only require you to print _a single sheet of paper_ and find a pen(cil) somewhere!
 (Sometimes even a blank paper is enough!)

 This simplicity is great.
 You can download, explain, carry, play or pause these games instantly.

-Additionally, they are often language-independent (not always).
-Only one person needs to understand English to read the rules, all other files don't have (essential) text.

 {{% /section-centered %}}